Skip to content

 Backup Disk

-Backup disk is not present by default!
-Please add a new virtual disk to enable local backups.
+The backup disk is not present by default!
+To enable local backups, please add a new virtual disk.

-When enabling local backups, a backup tool creates backups to the /backup directory.
-The tool first checks if the local backup directory exists and then the backups are created.
+When enabling local backups, a backup tool creates backups in the /backup directory.
+The tool first checks if the local backup directory exists, and then the backups are created.

-Any additional disk (see hypervisor-specific configuration at the bottom of this page) can be mounted as the backup directory.
-We recommend using an additional disk located on a different datastore than the root volume for the local backups.
+Any additional disk (see the hypervisor-specific configurations at the bottom of this page) can be mounted as the backup directory.
+For local backups, we recommend using an additional disk located on a different datastore than the root volume.

 Warning